Shou-Wu Zhang: Research

 Zhang's doctoral thesis Positive line bundles on Arithmetic Surfaces (Zhang 1992) proved a Nakai–Moishezon type theorem in intersection theory using a result from differential geometry already proved in Tian Gang's doctoral thesis.
 In a series of subsequent papers (Zhang 1993, 1995a, 1995b, Szpiro, Ullmo & Zhang 1997), he further developed his theory of 'positive line bundles' in Arakelov theory which culminated in a proof of the Bogomolov conjecture with Emmanuel Ullmo and a further generalization of the Bogomolov conjecture (Zhang 1998).

 In 2001, Zhang proved a generalization of the Gross–Zagier theorem to modular abelian varieties of GL(2) type (Zhang 2001).
 In particular, the result led him to a proof of the rank one Birch-Swinnerton-Dyer conjecture for modular abelian varieties of GL(2) type over totally real fields through his work relating the Néron–Tate height of Heegner points to special values of L-functions in (Zhang 1997, 2001).
 In 2013, Zhang and his former doctoral students Xinyi Yuan and Wei Zhang established a full generalization of the Gross–Zagier theorem to all Shimura curves (Yuan, Zhang & Zhang 2009 Yuan, Zhang & Zhang 2013).

 In arithmetic dynamics, Zhang (1995a, 2006) posed conjectures on the Zariski density of non-fibered endomorphisms of quasi-projective varieties and Ghioca, Tucker & Zhang (2011) proposed a dynamical analogue of the Manin–Mumford conjecture.

 In 2018, Yuan & Zhang (2018) proved the averaged Colmez conjecture which was shown to imply the André–Oort conjecture for Siegel modular varieties by Jacob Tsimerman.

 Awards

 Zhang has received a Sloan Foundation Research Fellowship (1997) and a Morningside Gold Medal of Mathematics (1998).
-He is also a Clay Foundation Prize Fellow (2003), Guggenheim Foundation Fellow (2009), Fellow of the American Academy of Arts and Sciences (2011), and Fellow of the American Mathematical Society (2016).
+He is also a Clay Foundation Prize Fellow (2003), Guggenheim Foundation Fellow (2009), Fellow of the American Academy of Arts and Sciences (2011), and Fellow of the American Mathematical Society (2016)., Andrew Wiles Medal of International Congress of Basic Sciences.
 He was an invited speaker at the International Congress of Mathematicians in 1998.